deanpapastrat/GarageBuddy/README.md

 # GarageBuddy
 The ultimate garage sale helper

-### M4: Registration And Profile
+### M5: Registration And Profile
-Our goal with M4 is to create an interface where the user can register and edit their profile.
+Our goal with M5 is to create sale and item catalogs

 # Setup and Configuration (macOS/Linux)